Confederate statue on UNC campus toppled by protesters

-WRAL-TV reports that more than 300 people gathered at the Peace and Justice Plaza at about 7:30 on Monday evening before marching to the Confederate statue’s base and calling for its removal.
-At 9 p.m., protesters had marched down Franklin Street before returning back to the statue’s base.
-By 9:30 “Silent Sam” was down.
+The crowd gathered across the street from the University of North Carolina Chapel Hill plaza for a series of speakers at 7 p.m. before heading over to the quadrangle.
+Then, about two hours into the protest, a group surrounded the statue and pulled it down, according to television footage.
+Once it was on the ground, demonstrators kicked it and cheered.

-There were some tense moments between police and protesters.
-One person was arrested and charged with concealing one’s face during a public rally and resisting arrest.
+A half-hour after it was pulled down, a crowd of dozens remained standing around the empty pedestal.
+The crowd chanted “Tar Heels!” and “Whose Campus?
+Our Campus!”
+Cars honked as they passed nearby on the college town’s main drag.

-Students, faculty and alumni have called the statue a racist image and asked officials to remove it.
+Many students, faculty and alumni have called the statue a racist image and asked officials to remove it, though some argued it was a tribute to fallen ancestors.
+UNC leaders including Chancellor Carol Folt had previously said state law prevented the school from removing the statue.

 Most Read Nation & World Stories